-LitchfieldOperating IntelligenceWhat Monday morning looks like when the Spirit of Hard Work runs on a system the distillery owns.
+LitchfieldOperating IntelligenceWhat Monday morning looks like when the Spirit of Hard Work runs on a system the distillery has curated and owns.

 This preview uses real public data where available (CT permits, federal shipping rules) and clearly-labeled illustrations everywhere else.
 Nothing here connects to Litchfield's distributor, Shopify, BevMax, or AnyRoad data — those connections are what an approved engagement unlocks.
 Every claim is sourced.

-Today the relationship with every CT retailer lives inside the distributor.
-Helix builds the parallel asset Litchfield owns — names, addresses, license history, every touch — so when the Bakers sell, the buyer is buying a customer book, not a distribution agreement.
+Today the relationship with every CT retailer mostly lives inside the distributor workflow.
+Helix builds the parallel asset Litchfield owns: names, addresses, license history, touches, and follow-up history, so the business gets smarter every week.

-The day-to-day decisions that move cases — which accounts to call this week, which SKUs to push this quarter, which marketing dollars actually pull through — stop being instinct and start being a system.
-Predictability is what raises the multiple.
+The day-to-day decisions that move cases - which accounts to call, which SKUs to feature, which tasting guests to re-engage, and which campaigns actually pull through - stop being instinct and start becoming a system.

 Concentration risk going down, not up